pretix/pretix-docs/docs/trust/fiscal/united-kingdom.md

 ## Value-added Tax (VAT)

-When selling goods and services in Switzerland, VAT ("Value-added tax") may apply.
+When selling goods and services in the United Kingdom, VAT ("Value-added tax") may apply.
-You can configure all Swiss VAT rates in pretix using [tax rules](../../guides/taxes.md), including more complex tax cases (e.g. cross-border transactions).
+You can configure all UK VAT rates in pretix using [tax rules](../../guides/taxes.md), including more complex tax cases (e.g. cross-border transactions).

 ## Invoicing